Introduction to classes

 Class inheritance

 Classes fully support inheritance, a fundamental characteristic of object-oriented programming.
-When you create a class, you can inherit from any other class that is not defined as sealed, and other classes can inherit from your class and override class virtual methods.
+When you create a class, you can inherit from any other class that isn't defined as sealed.
+Other classes can inherit from your class and override class virtual methods.
 Furthermore, you can implement one or more interfaces.

 Inheritance is accomplished by using a derivation, which means a class is declared by using a base class from which it inherits data and behavior.
 A base class is specified by appending a colon and the name of the base class following the derived class name, like this: